FedericoAureliano/eudoxus/examples/README.md

 {uclid code}
 ```

-Note: all tests should be for semantic errors (i.e., type checking and beyond) not parsing errors (e.g., mismatched parenthesis).
+Note: Tests should aim for semantic errors (i.e., type checking and beyond) not parsing errors (e.g., mismatched parenthesis).
+Note that test 6 is for a parsing error.